Bessemer, Alabama: Government

 Bessemer uses the mayor–city council form of government.
-The council has seven members, elected from single-member districts.
-As of 2016, Kenneth Gulley is mayor, a position elected at-large.
-He was first elected in 2010 and reelected to a second term in 2014.
+The mayor is elected at-large while the seven members of the council are elected to represent single-member districts.
+Four-term incumbent mayor Kenneth Gulley lost his seat to challenger Louise Alexander in the city's 2026 municipal election runoff.

 A satellite Jefferson County Courthouse is located in downtown Bessemer.
 There is a special county government district, known as the "Bessemer Cutoff", which was established in the middle of the 20th century when Bessemer was a major city in its own right.
 A separate county government was considered a possibility, but there was not sufficient land area to meet legislative requirements for a county.
 The "Cutoff" had a separate series of Alabama license plates, with a different numeric prefix than the rest of the county.

 Bessemer has since been surpassed in size by Birmingham suburbs such as Hoover, Vestavia Hills, and Homewood.
 But Bessemer retains the branch county courthouse to this day.
 The term "Bessemer Cutoff" continues to be used regularly by area residents.

 The United States Postal Service operates the Bessemer Post Office.

 The state Alabama Department of Corrections operates the William E. Donaldson Correctional Facility, a prison for men, in unincorporated Jefferson County, Alabama, near Bessemer.
 The prison includes one of the two Alabama death rows for men.

 Education

 Public schools

-Bessemer has its own school system independent of Jefferson County schools, Bessemer City School District.
+Bessemer has its own school system independent of Jefferson County Schools, Bessemer City Schools.
 The system includes: